-The FY22 budget would provide continued funding support EDA regarding the WIND Institute programs.
+The FY22 budget would provide continued funding support to EDA for the WIND Institute programs.
 The workforce and education programs that address key challenges will expand stakeholder engagement and understanding about workforce needs and opportunities.
-Programs would include overseeing grant challenges to New Jersey training providers in key skills gap areas including offshore wind welding (specifically submerged arc welding), as well as one to two other areas such as marine transport, offshore wind marshalling, offshore wind power engineering, and/or environmental surveying and monitoring.
+These programs would include overseeing grant challenges to New Jersey training providers in key skills gap areas such as offshore wind welding (specifically submerged arc welding), as well as one to two other areas such as marine transport, offshore wind marshalling, offshore wind power engineering, and/or environmental surveying and monitoring.
 Funding would also support the development of an offshore wind module to be included as part of STEM concentrations at New Jersey vocational schools, offshore wind seminars, and other engagement activities for businesses and other stakeholders interested in furthering offshore wind workforce development with a particular focus on driving diversity, equity, and inclusion and a workforce skills assessment to ascertain additional workforce development priority areas.
-WIND Institute research and innovation programs that leverage New Jersey's higher education institutions' assets and expertise to spearhead research and innovation that unlocks market potential and/or specifically addresses challenges facing New Jersey's offshore wind industry would also be expanded.
-Funding would support New Jersey's multi-year membership in the National Offshore Wind Research and Development Consortium and establish a local consortium of New Jersey research institutions to support offshore wind research and scholarships for women, people of color, and low-income students pursuing degrees in offshore wind related disciplines.
-Additional programming would support an industry-sponsored grant challenge with public matching funds to drive innovative research and development in the private sector.
+In addition, funding would expand WIND Institute research and innovation programs that leverage New Jersey's higher education institutions' assets and expertise to spearhead research and innovation that unlocks market potential and/or specifically addresses challenges facing New Jersey's offshore wind industry.
+Additional programming would support an industrysponsored grant challenge with public matching funds to drive innovative research and development in the private sector.
 A portion of the funding would also be used for administrative and staffing costs to support the launch of the Wind Institute and to position the Wind Institute as a centralized information hub for offshore wind workforce development, education, research, and innovation and for other operational needs including a space assessment for a physical location for the Wind Institute.

-We will also continue to work with our consultants on solicitation 2 and the SAA process.
+We will also continue to work with our consultants on Solicitation Two and the SAA process.

-FY22 funding will also allow the Rutgers Center for Ocean Observation Leadership to continue the work they began for the Board in 2017 on oceanographic and atmospheric studies of the waters off of New Jersey's coast.
+FY22 funding will also allow the Rutgers Center for Ocean Observation Leadership to continue the work that it began for the Board in 2017 on oceanographic and atmospheric studies of the waters off of New Jersey's coast.